 The present study aimed to compare the fracture resistance of immature teeth treated with three different bioactive materials commonly used in apexification procedures.
 Our findings indicate that Biodentine demonstrated superior fracture resistance compared to Mineral Trioxide Aggregate (MTA) and Calcium Hydroxide (Ca(OH)2).
 The superior performance of Biodentine in enhancing fracture resistance aligns with previous studies reporting its excellent sealing ability and biocompatibility (1).
 Biodentine's composition, which includes tricalcium silicate and calcium chloride, promotes the formation of hydroxyapatite and facilitates dentin remineralization, potentially contributing to the reinforcement of tooth structure (2).
 These properties may explain the observed higher fracture resistance in teeth treated with Biodentine compared to MTA and Ca(OH)2.
-Mineral Trioxide Aggregate (MTA), while widely used in endodontics for its biocompatibility and sealing ability, exhibited intermediate fracture resistance of MTA-treated teeth (3,8).
+Mineral Trioxide Aggregate (MTA), while widely used in endodontics for its biocompatibility and sealing ability, exhibited intermediate fracture resistance in our study.
+This finding contrasts with some previous reports suggesting comparable or even superior fracture resistance of MTA-treated teeth (3,8).
 However, variations in study methodologies, such as sample characteristics and testing conditions, could account for these discrepancies.
 Calcium Hydroxide (Ca(OH)2), a traditional apexification agent, demonstrated the lowest fracture resistance among the tested materials.
 This result corroborates concerns raised in previous studies regarding its potential to weaken tooth structure over prolonged treatment periods (4).
 Despite its antimicrobial properties and ability to promote apexification, the use of Ca(OH)2 may be reconsidered in cases where preserving tooth strength is a priority.
 It is essential to acknowledge the limitations of this study, including its in vitro design, which may not fully replicate the complex oral environment.
 Furthermore, the use of extracted teeth may not precisely simulate clinical conditions.
 Future research should include in vivo studies to validate these findings and evaluate the long-term outcomes of apexification with different bioactive materials.

 Dr. Kirti Sharma / Afr.J.Bio.Sc.
-6(9) (2024) 138-140
+6(10) (2024) 36-38